Were you injured in a boating accident in Fort Lauderdale, FL? You may be entitled to compensation for your lost earnings, medical bills, and more.

 How Long Do I Have to File a Lawsuit After a Boat Accident in Florida?

 The statute of limitations to file a lawsuit after a boating accident depends on several factors.
-If the accident occurred on waters within the state’s boundaries, the standard Florida statute of four years’ limitations will apply.
+If the accident occurred on waters within the state’s boundaries, the standard Florida statute of limitations of two years will likely apply.

 If the accident occurred on the Atlantic Ocean, a bay, river, lake, or waters shared between states, the statute of limitations may fall under federal maritime law or Admiralty law.
 In this case, you may have a three-year statute of limitations.